bernardpumped/ped/README.md

 The PED project, which is the end device of the trio, is engineered to accommodate both mobile phones and IVI, promoting seamless vehicle integration.

-This particular branch is specifically designed for IVI landscape orientation
+This branch is specifically designed for IVI landscape orientation and has the following restrictions/features

-- It Does not include Backend-as-a-Service (BaaS) or Social Media Platforms, as these integrations will be dependent on the vehicle manufacturer.
+- Location services, we currently use [Geolocator](https://pub.dev/packages/geolocator), which does not support Linux.
+We will soon rectify this by adding [geoclue](https://pub.dev/packages/geoclue) for Linux.
+In the interim, if running PED on Platform.isLinux or kIsWeb, we mock your location to Sydney Australia.
+You can subsequently change in Settings\ Developer Options\ Device Location mocking\ Pin a Location
-- Won't build android in current state switch to main for android
+- Supports Secure Storage

-- Tested on
+### Tested on

   - Ubuntu 20 (x86_64 arm64)
   - Ubuntu 22 (x86_64)